ChadUmmel/goddess_daq_plus/README.md

-This is an analysis suite for GODDESS, and is primarily the result of some fine work by Alex Lepailleur, Heather Garland, and Karl Smith.
+This is an analysis suite for GODDESS, and is primarily the result of some fine work by Alex Lepailleur, Heather Garland, and Karl Smith, as well as many other contributors listed on the github respository .
 I (Chad Ummel) have added the Ion Chamber detector and TDC channels, and I have fixed some bugs in the GRETINA part of the sort code, but I take no credit for any other part of the code.
 Nonetheless, it seems I don't have anywhere to push my improvements after spending three months working on them, so I've created my own repository.

 This software suite requires cmake (version 2.8 minimum) and the ROOT libraries (https://root.cern.ch/)